Quick Answer

 | Restrictions + acknowledgments | Clauses and required policy acknowledgments provided for review before signature | Broad clauses, multiple acknowledgments, limited review time |

 Anchor negotiation to expected business impact, role scope, and support model, not salary history.
-Use language like: "Based on the impact expected in this role, the scope across [segment/territory], and the support model from SDR, marketing, and solutions, I'm looking for terms that match that level of ownership."
+Use language like: "Based on the impact expected in this role, the scope across the verified segment or territory, and the support model from SDR, marketing, and solutions, I'm looking for terms that match that level of ownership."

 If scope expands, ask to update terms.
 If support is lighter than presented, push for clearer variable-pay language and stronger base stability.